 Private healthcare in India

-Private hospitals in India are generally more in line with standards that Western expats are used to.
-They are also preferred by Indian locals, who typically pay for these services out of pocket.
+Private hospitals in India are of much better standards and preferred by most expats.
+They are also preferred by Indian locals, some of whom pay for these services out of pocket.

 Health insurance for expats in India